Best Gaming Setup Under 75000 India 2026: Complete Parts List

 The Final Setup

 ₹74,496 for a working gaming station: RX 7600 XT build, 180Hz IPS monitor, mechanical keyboard, Logitech mouse, and 7.1 headset.
-Every component has been chosen to match the GPU’s performance tier — no bottlenecks, no oversized expenditure on peripherals that the PC cannot use.
+Every component has been chosen to match the GPU’s performance tier, no bottlenecks, no oversized expenditure on peripherals that the PC can’t use.

 Start with this.
 Add the gaming chair when your back asks for it.
 Upgrade the monitor to 1440p in year two.
 The PC itself stays relevant for 3-4 years without any changes.